 The GCA Equity Partners management team includes experienced real estate developers, lenders, and loan and fund servicers.
-Our team members enable Equipoise to make investments in premier real estate projects around the country.
+Our team members enable GCA to make investments in premier real estate projects around the country.

 Thomas P. Braegelmann, CEO of GCA Equity Partners; is an accomplished entrepreneur, fund manager and private lending mentor offering a wealth of experience and knowledge gained during his 30+ year career in real estate investing, commercial construction, land development and private lending.